Skip to main contentSkip to navigation

 The lower encryption risk on monolithic flash devices is the key advantage.
 Most USB drives & SD cards don't implement controller-bound AES encryption.
 If the NAND is physically readable, the data can be reconstructed.
 This contrasts with modern NVMe SSDs where a dead controller means lost encryption keys & unrecoverable ciphertext.

-Common Monolithic NAND Failure Modes
+What Are the Most Common Monolithic NAND Failure Modes?

 Monolithic NAND devices fail differently than multi-chip SSDs.
 The integrated design means a single point of failure can disable the entire device with no fallback path through standard tools.